eProsima/vulcanexus/docs/rst/tutorials/micro/handle_reconnections/handle_reconnections.rst

         }
     }

-This approach allows a micro-ROS client to handle agent restarts or to follow a plug and play approach, where the micro-ROS app will only run when the agent connection is available.
+This approach allows a micro-ROS Client to handle Agent restarts or to follow a plug and play approach, where the micro-ROS app will only run when the Agent connection is available.

 A working example with this approach can be found on micro-ROS for Arduino repository `micro-ros_reconnection <https://github.com/micro-ROS/micro_ros_arduino/blob/humble/examples/micro-ros_reconnection_example/micro-ros_reconnection_example.ino>`_ example.

 .. note::
-    Details on the Ping API usage can be found in the :ref:`Middleware API: Ping agent <tutorials_micro_user_middleware_ping>` tutorial.
+    Details on the Ping API usage can be found in the :ref:`Middleware API: Ping Agent <tutorials_micro_user_middleware_ping>` tutorial.

 Agent side: Hard liveliness check
 ---------------------------------

-The main problem with the previous section's method is that entity destruction always happens on micro-ROS client's request.
-This implies that other ROS 2 entities will not be aware of the micro-ROS client destruction.
+The main problem with the previous section's method is that entity destruction always happens on micro-ROS Client's request.
+This implies that other ROS 2 entities will not be aware of the micro-ROS Client destruction.

-The Hard liveliness check mechanism allows the micro-ROS agent to ping the client periodically.
-This way, the agent will take care of ensuring that the micro-ROS client is alive and will destroy the created entities if a certain timeout happens without any response from the client side.
-This means that the nodes, publishers, subscribers (and any other entity) created by the client will be removed from the ROS 2 graph.
+The **Hard Liveliness Check** mechanism allows the micro-ROS Agent to ping the Client periodically.
+This way, the Agent will take care of ensuring that the micro-ROS client is alive and will destroy the created entities if a certain timeout happens without any response from the Client side.
+This means that the nodes, publishers, subscribers (and any other entity) created by the Client will be removed from the ROS 2 graph.

-Note that the client shall also be aware of the disconnection to create the micro-ROS entities again, this can be achieved by including the previous section approach.
+Note that the Client shall also be aware of the disconnection to create the micro-ROS entities again, this can be achieved by including the previous section approach.

 .. note::
-    The micro-ROS client shall spin an executor to give a response to the agent liveliness check messages, a empty executor can be used for this purpose.
+    The micro-ROS Client shall spin an executor to give a response to the Agent liveliness check messages, a empty executor can be used for this purpose.

 Configuration
 ^^^^^^^^^^^^^

-This feature is enabled by default in the micro-ROS Agent and **must be enabled** by means of `colcon.meta` parameters in the micro-ROS client:
+This feature is enabled by default in the micro-ROS Agent and **must be enabled** by means of `colcon.meta` parameters in the micro-ROS Client:

     - ``UCLIENT_HARD_LIVELINESS_CHECK``: Enable hard liveliness check
     - ``UCLIENT_HARD_LIVELINESS_CHECK_TIMEOUT``: Configure connection timeout in milliseconds (Default value: 10000).